github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 - If the entity is an *instantiated module* or an *instantiation-nested* entity, the *bottom-up instantiation-resolution* is the *instantiation-relative* entity of the *bottom-up instantiation-resolution* relative to the *underlying module*.
 - Otherwise, the *bottom-up instantiation-resolution* is the parameter itself.

+An entity is called *fully instantiated* if none of the *bottom-up instantiation-resolutions* of the parameters in the *relevant set of parameters* of the entity's *underlying completely uninstantiated* entity are parameters.

 Two *instantiated modules* or two *instantiation-nested* entities are considered *equivalent* if they have the same *underlying completely uninstantiated* entity and each parameter in its *relevant set of parameters* has the same *bottom-up instantiation-resolution* relative to either *instantiated module*.

 Module instantiation is applicative, meaning that *equivalent* *instantiated modules* and *equivalent* *instantiation-nested* entities are indistinguishable.